 - offer to help students gain practical careers insights through the work shadowing programme

 - help students gain inspiration through conversation with Coffee Connect.

 Beyond this, please contact firstname.lastname@example.org if you have time to offer a careers talk, industry insight, challenging business game or are enthusiastic to help St Andrews students in general.
 The Careers Centre will be delighted to explore ideas with you further.

 The Careers Centre is committed to supporting you as you take your next steps after graduation.
-For up to three years after graduation (see the Careers Centre’s eligibility policy), you can access the Careers Centre’s resources to help you achieve your goals and progress your career.
+For up to three years after graduation (see the Careers Centre’s Statement of Service policy).
+You can access the Careers Centre’s resources to help you achieve your goals and progress your career.
 This includes being able to:

 - to get help with anything career related, including your career options, feedback on your CV, and practice interviews

-- access the Careers Centre’s paid subscriptions, such as GoinGlobal, Abintegro’s Interview360, Vault, Graduates First, and CEI Internships
+- access the Careers Centre’s paid subscriptions, such as GoinGlobal, Careers360, Interview360, Graduates First, and CareerSet.

 - create a graduate account on CareerConnect to search for jobs and work experience.